Peter-SB/Go-Chat-App/README.md

   - Session Management and CSRF Protection.
 Implemented from scratch for better understanding.
   - Custom CORS Middleware to handle cross-origin requests.
 - **Architecture**:
   - Discussion and explanation of Patterns and OOP in Go.
-Dependency Injection and Interface-Based Polymorphism for services (database and authentication), allowing easy testing with mock implementations.
+Dependency Injection and Interface-Based Polymorphism for services (database and authentication).
   - Use of Go channels to broadcast messages to notify active users in real time.
 - **Database Integration:**
   - MySQL for user authentication and message persistence.